History of the Jews in Ukraine: Political activism and emigration

 Jews were over-represented in the Russian revolutionary leadership.
 However, most were hostile to Jewish culture and Jewish political parties, and were loyal to the Communist Party's atheism and proletarian internationalism, and committed to stamping out any sign of "Jewish cultural particularism".

 Counter-revolutionary groups, including the Black Hundreds, opposed the Revolution with violent attacks on socialists and pogroms against Jews.
-A backlash came from the conservative elements of society, notably in spasmodic anti-Jewish attacks – around five hundred were killed in a single day in Odessa.
+A backlash came from the conservative elements of society, notably in spasmodic anti-Jewish attacks – around five hundred were killed in a single day in Odesa.
 Nicholas II claimed that 90% of revolutionaries were Jews.

+Leon Pinsker, a doctor from Odessa, became one of the founders of political Zionism with his pamphlet Auto-Emancipation (1882), which called for the emergence of Jews as a separate political nation.

 Early 20th century

+Before WW1

-At the start of 20th century, anti-Jewish pogroms continued to occur in cities and towns across the Russian Empire such as Kishinev, Kyiv, Odessa, and many others.
-Numerous Jewish self-defense groups were organized to prevent the outbreak of pogroms among which the most successful one was under the leadership of Mishka Yaponchik in Odessa.
+At the start of the 20th century, anti-Jewish pogroms continued to occur in cities and towns across the Russian Empire such as Kishinev, Kyiv, Odesa, and many others.
+Numerous Jewish self-defense groups were organized to prevent the outbreak of pogroms among which the most successful one was under the leadership of Mishka Yaponchik in Odesa.

 In 1905, a series of pogroms erupted at the same time as the Revolution against the government of Nicholas II.
 The chief organizers of the pogroms were the members of the Union of the Russian People (commonly known as the "Black Hundreds").

 From 1911 to 1913, the antisemitic tenor of the period was characterized by a number of blood libel cases (accusations of Jews murdering Christians for ritual purposes).
-One of the most famous was the two-year trial of Menahem Mendel Beilis, who was charged with the murder of a Christian boy.
+One of the most famous was the two-year trial of Menahem Mendel Beilis, a Jew from Kyiv, who was charged with the murder of a Christian boy.
 The trial was showcased by the authorities to illustrate the perfidy of the Jewish population.

+In 1912-1914, S. An-sky led the Jewish Ethnographic Expedition to the Pale, which visited around 70 shtetls in Volyn, Podolia, and Galicia (all in modern Ukraine) gathering folk stories, artifacts, recording music, and making photos, as an attempt to preserve and salvage traditional Ashkenazim culture that was vanishing because of modernization, pogroms, and emigration.

 From March to May 1915, in the face of the German army, the government expelled thousands of Jews from the Empire's border areas, mainly the Pale of Settlement.